 Special-needs education in Bahrain

 The Kingdom of Bahrain is one of the first Middle Eastern countries to embrace inclusive education.
-The ministry of education's mission is to enable all learners with special needs to enrol in education in public and private schools, depending on the preferences of the parents.
+The Ministry of Education's mission is to integrate as many special-needs children as possible into mainstream public and private schools, depending on the preferences of the parents.
 The ministry follows a continuous and comprehensive approach to ensure that students' requirements and individual needs are met.